vapor/blog/Content/posts/vapor-swift-versions-update.md

 We will continue to backport any security fixes for the next 6 months for older versions of Swift that affect Vapor.

-We will continue to follow Swift NIO's Swift version support in Vaopr 4, supporting the current release of Swift and two previous minor versions.
+We will continue to follow Swift NIO's Swift version support in Vapor 4, supporting the current release of Swift and two previous minor versions.
 We may update this as we adopt `Sendable` but will announce any changes here in advance.